 Tax regimes in certain jurisdictions can be subject to differing interpretations and tax rules in any jurisdiction are subject to legislative change and changes in administrative and regulatory interpretation.
 The interpretation by the Company's relevant subsidiaries of applicable tax law as applied to their transactions and activities may not coincide with that of the relevant tax authorities.
 As a result, transactions may be challenged by tax authorities and any of the Group's profits from activities in those jurisdictions in which the Group operates may be subject to additional tax or additional unexpected transactional taxes (e.g., stamp duty, VAT or capital gains tax), which, in each case, could result in significant legal proceedings and additional taxes, penalties and interest, any of which could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.
-In addition, taxing authorities could review and question the Group's tax returns leading to additional taxes and penalties which could be material.
-For example, the Group has engaged in an exchange of correspondences with HMRC in respect of leasing arrangements for equipment entered into by it, having initially disclosed such arrangements pursuant to UK laws requiring that transactions meeting certain criteria be notified to HMRC.
+In addition, taxing authorities could review and question the Group has engaged in an exchange of correspondences with HMRC in respect of leasing arrangements for equipment entered into by it, having initially disclosed such arrangements pursuant to UK laws requiring that transactions meeting certain criteria be notified to HMRC.
 If additional taxes were assessed on the Group as a result of such arrangements, the Group's cumulative tax loss position could be negatively affected and the Group could potentially become liable to pay cash tax at an earlier date than expected.
 In addition, interest and penalties could apply.